Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid eCommerce Forums](https://www.ecwid.com/forums/forumdisplay.php?f=19)

 == Changelog ==
+= 6.1 - May 30, 2018 =
+- **Compatibility with Gutenberg: buy now buttons in the page editor.** Gutenberg editor is getting more and more popular and will soon be the default WordPress editor.
+To make sure Ecwid users are ready for it, we are adding Gutenberg support to our plugin.
+In the previous update, we added a “Store” block to the Gutenberg editor toolbar.
+This update brings another button to the editor toolbar — “Ecwid product”.
+Use this one to add product widgets and buy now buttons to the pages and posts of your site.
+- **Revamped cart widget for sidebar.** We added a new sidebar widget that allows to display a cart icon along with items count and subtotal in the sidebar.
+The new shopping cart icon widget looks better and provides a lot of layout customization options — don’t forget to play with its settings when adding it to your sidebar.
+You can find the new widget under Appearance → Widgets in your Wordpress admin backend.
+- **New design/appearance settings: new customization options for your storefront.** We added a lot of new design settings to your store dashboard.
+Read this detailed post to learn how to tweak your store appearance: [https://www.ecwid.com/blog/new-ecwid-design-settings-dozens-of-customization-options-no-coding.html](https://www.ecwid.com/blog/new-ecwid-design-settings-dozens-of-customization-options-no-coding.html)
+- **Compatibility with WP Bakery page builder.** We fixed a few issues and made Ecwid widgets work fine in the “WP Bakery” page builder.
+Now you can use that sitebuilder with the Ecwid plugin — everything should work fine.
+- **Fixed a pre-renderering issue in IE browser.** The Ecwid e-commerce plugin adds prerender/preload tags to your site code — those are special html codes aimed to make the store page loads faster for your customers.
+This pre-rendering technology didn’t work well in old IE browsers (IE 11 and older) so we disabled it for IE visitors on your site.
+It works automatically, so no actions required from your side.
+- **Compatibility with Polylang plugin.** We got a report from one of our customers stating that Ecwid didn’t work well with Polylang plugin.
+We fixed an issue, now everything should work fine.
+- Improvements and fixes for the plugin navigation in the WP admin menu.
+- Improvements and fixes for store pages SEO friendly urls.

 = 6.0.3 - Apr 19, 2018 =
 - Fixed incorrect sorting in the store categories menu widgets.
 If you use display store categories inn your site menu or in a sidebar using the Ecwid categories sidebar widget, you might notice that the categories list order differs from that in your store control panel.
 We fixed that — now the sorting matches.
 - Fixed unclickable products/categories in storefront.
 This issue appeared in very rare occasions, when a site is running on https (like https://example.com) but someone opens it using an http link (http://example.com).
 If there was no redirect (it happens sometimes), you might notice that your store product listing doesn’t react on clicks in the http version of your site.
 We fixed that — now it works well in all cases.
 We recommend redirecting http to https version though anyway.